medic/cht-docs/content/en/design/Interface/colors.md

 <br>

-For more information on how these colors are applied in the app, see our [color variables file](https://github.com/medic/cht-core/blob/master/webapp/src/css/variables.less).
+For more information on how these colors are applied in the app, see the [color variables file](https://github.com/medic/cht-core/blob/master/webapp/src/css/variables.less).